-Hence, this Spatial Analysis Report will be followed by the Spatial Development Framework Report which will include:
+The Spatial Analysis Report will be followed by the Spatial Proposals and Implementation Framework Report which will include:

 - Spatial proposals and strategies; and - Implementation framework.

 A Municipal Spatial Development Framework must give effect to the development principles and applicable norms and standards set out in Chapter 2 of SPLUMA.